Slides

 Roughly, there were three major periods of Dutch diaspora :

 It's common practice to equal The Netherlands and Holland.
-But Holland is only a part of the actual Netherlands, and these Netherlands are only a part of the historic Netherlands on the starting point of their reason of existence : the 80-years war of independence against Spain (1568-1648).
-Those Netherlands being roughly the actual Netherlands, Belgium, and parts of Germany and northern France.
+But Holland is only a part of the actual Netherlands, and these Netherlands are only a part of the historical Netherlands on the starting point of their reason of existence : the Eighty Years' War of Independence against Spain (1568-1648).
+Those Netherlands being roughly the actual Netherlands, Belgium, Luxemburg, northern France and a few patches of Germany.

 If you think this is confusing, you're very right.
-It's the same for many Dutch and Belgians, especially the Flemish who speak the same language.
-If people know anything at all about their common history, the view is very often biased and at least selective.
+Confusing as well for many Dutch and Belgians, especially the Flemish who speak the same language as the Dutch.
+If people know anything at all about their common history, the view is very often distorted by later events and periods.

-Simplified, you could see it this way : what started in the 1560-ies as a common revolt turned into a bloody civil war between north and south, with all the horrors, streams of refugies and traumatised memories.
+Simplified, you could see it this way : what started in the 1560-ies as a common revolt, turned into a bloody civil war between North and South, with all the horror and destruction, streams of refugees and traumatised memories.
 Then and in our times, just the same.

-As explained on the pages sinking land and urban society, the ignorance of man led to a chain of events resulting in an ecological catastrophe and overpopulation.
-Especially after a series of apocalyptical floods people started to leave in their thousands.
+As explained on the pages sinking land and urban society, the ignorance of man led to a chain of events resulting in ecological catastrophe and overpopulation.
+Especially after a series of apocalyptic floods, at least worsened by human activity, people started to leave the low parts in their thousands.

 to top of pageto top of page